 As Canadians, our skin takes a beating in the winter months.
 Cracked, dry skin can be more than aesthetically challenging as it can also let in bacteria, causing infection.
-There are many things that can be done, nutritionally, to keep your skin looking and feeling healthy.
+There are many things that you can do, nutritionally, to keep your skin looking and feeling healthy.

 - Topically applying organic, virgin coconut oil

-- Using a humidifier in your home with an essential oil of your choice
+- Using a humidifier in your home with essential oils of your choice

 - Dry brushing your skin – always work towards the heart.
 This will also stimulate your lymphatic system and boost your immunity.